ashishagrawalcode/Fin-Wise/README.md

 ## 🚀 Getting Started

-Follow these steps to run FinWise locally on your machine.
+Follow these steps to run RupeeVerse locally on your machine.

 ### Prerequisites
 * Python 3.x installed.